py4SHS/halclient/README.md

 ## Possible exercices

 1. Modify the `HALClient.search()` method so that it automatically handles pagination for the users, and sends several requests until all available results are fetched.

+## Note about python packaging

+This project is packaged using [setuptools](https://setuptools.pypa.io/en/latest/userguide/pyproject_config.html).